 Prince Andrew reportedly fears for his daughters Eugenie and Beatrice future - and it's partly because of Prince George and Princess Charlotte.

-Even though it’s been a happy few month for his daughters – with Princess Eugenie getting married in October and Princess Beatrice going public with her new romance – Prince Andrew reportedly has serious concerns about their future.
+Even though it’s been a happy year for his daughters – with Princess Eugenie getting married in October 2018 and Princess Beatrice getting engaged to her boyfriend Edo – Prince Andrew reportedly has serious concerns about their future.

 The dad-of-two had previously hoped his two children would continue to be funded by the Royal Family after they became adults, but his request to Queen Elizabeth II was denied according to royal expert Emily Andrews.